BlakeJC94/vim-chat/README.md

 An asynchronous AI chat interface

 ## Requirements
+- `vim` version 8 or above
 - `curl`
 - `ollama`

 Integrations with other AI Chat services can be requested in the Github issues (or feel free to open a pull request).

+NOTE: `neovim` support has not been implemented, welcoming any volunteers to help add support!

 ## Usage